phanumat/Documentation/ref-docs/smartapp-ref.rst

 ----

 The following methods should be defined by all SmartApps.
-They are called by the SmartThings platform at various points in the SmartApp lifecycle.
+They are called by the PEA HiVE platform at various points in the SmartApp lifecycle.

 .. _smartapp_installed: